saadmaster-sec/Cybersecurity-journey/Cybersecurity-notes/Ports.md

 Think of it like:

-humans use languages (English, French)
+Humans use languages (English, French)

-computers use protocols
+Computers use protocols

 Without protocols, computers would not understand each other.